JuliaMath/Roots.jl/README.md

   a derivative-free algorithm with initial guess `x0` with steps constrained to remain in the specified bracket.

-* `fzeros(p::Poly)` calls `real_roots`.
-This uses a somewhat slow
-  algorithm to find the real roots of a polynomial.
+* `fzeros(f::Function)` (for a polynomial function) and `fzeros(p::Poly)` calls `real_roots`, which implements a somewhat slow algorithm to find the real roots of a polynomial.
 The main issue involved with this function is the finding of a GCD for `p` and its derivative (which is used to find a square-free polynomial with the roots of `p`).
 This can be subject to numeric issues when the polynomial has high degree or nearby roots.

-  For convenience, `fzeros(f::Function, a::Real, b::Real)` will split
-  the interval `[a,b]` into many subintervals and apply `fzero` to each bracketing subinterval.
-This naive algorithm will miss double roots that lie within the same subinterval and miss roots where the function does not cross the $x$ axis.
+  For convenience, when `f` is not a polynomial function, `fzeros(f::Function, a::Real, b::Real)` will split the interval `[a,b]` into many subintervals and apply `fzero` to each bracketing subinterval.
+This naive algorithm will miss double zeros that lie within the same subinterval and miss zeros where the function does not cross the $x$ axis.

 * The `roots` function from the `Polynomial` package will find all the roots of a polynomial.
 It suffers when the polynomial has high